Published on Brock University (http://brocku.ca)

 Students should familiarize themselves with Brock’s policy on academic misconduct, and conform to its requirements.

 Graduate fellowships are available for all full-time students admitted into the program.
 In normal circumstances full-time students also receive a teaching assistantship.
 Teaching assistants lead seminars and have marking responsibilities in undergraduate courses, usually in the Department of Geography.
-Teaching Assistantships are not typically available in the Summer term.
+Teaching Assistantships are not typically available in the Spring Term (May-August).
 Some students may be offered a research assistantship or research fellowship instead of, or in addition to, a TA.
 Research assistants assist faculty members with their research projects.
 Students with research fellowships conduct their own thesis or MRP project in conjunction with the funded research of a faculty member.
-The availability of research assistantships and research fellowships depends on faculty research needs in a given year.
+The availability of research assistantships and research fellowships depends on faculty research needs and resources in a given year.

 According to provincial guidelines, "No graduate student may accept an appointment in excess of an average of ten (10) hours per week over an academic term, in which she is enrolled as a full-time student, without the prior permission of the appropriate Dean."
 Ten hours is calculated nominally as the equivalent of leading two seminars.
 Any requests to work additional on-campus hours must be made with the appropriate form (available here: http://www.brocku.ca/graduate-studies/current-students/student-forms) and approved by the GPD and the Dean of Graduate Studies.
 For more information see the Collective Agreement between Brock University and the Canadian Union of Public Employees (CUPE) Local 4207 (http://www.4207.cupe.ca/collective-agreement).

-The above rule applies only to full-time students.
+The above rule applies to teaching assistantships, research assistantships, and other on-campus employment for full-time students.
+It does not apply to full-time students on research fellowships and to part-time students.
 Part-time students may teach seminars to a maximum number as specified in the Collective Agreement, or work without restriction as research assistants.
 However, students should not take on responsibilities that interfere with their course work or the completion of their MRP or thesis.

 It is individual course instructors' responsibility to meet with their TAs at the beginning of term for advance discussion of the work expected, methods to be used in evaluating the TA's work, and scheduling of duties throughout the term.
 Students should make sure that instructors of courses for which they are serving as teaching assistants complete an “Allocation of Hours” form; students should review the form with the course instructor, and discuss anticipated workload problems prior to the start of the course.
 Graduate students are urged to familiarize themselves with the relevant articles from the University/CUPE Collective Agreement.
 See especially Articles 15.02 and 22, and Appendix C (http://www.4207.cupe.ca/collective-agreement).